christie87/offsyo/README.md

-Thank you for using our US Restaurants with Zomato Ratings Dashboard app!
+Thank you for using my US Restaurants with Zomato Ratings Dashboard app!